Teaching-myself-Godot/rewriting-zelia-tutorial/day-2.md

 4. Pick `Physics > 2D`
 5. Set `Default Gravity` to `1300`

+### Make it scroll with `Camera2D`

+The original Zelia never ever left the center of the screen; everything _else_ just moved.

+I read _somewhere_ that it would be easy: just add a `Camera2D` child node to the `Player`-node.

+This evening my son asked me for a demo, so I proposed to him we check it out..
+He was amazed: "De dingen waarvan je verwacht dat ze kort duren om te maken duren gewoon kort om te maken!"
+(That is Dutch for: "The things you'd expect a short time to make actually take a short time to make!").

+1. Right click the `Player`-node
+2. Click `Add Child Node`
+3. Pick `Camera2D`
+4. Start the game

+Voilá.

 ## Dead code Code cleanup

-We left some dead code and chose some poor names.
+We left some dead code.
 Let's fix that before wrapping up our day.

 In our new script we to away the need for our `MockAirTimer`.

 So let's remove it.

 ### Removing the `_on_mock_air_timer_timeout` signal